finos/FDC3/docs/api/specs/browserResidentDesktopAgents.md

 The `getAgent()` implementation can facilitate the injection and management of iframes in an application window.
 An app may provide the optional `channelSelector` and `intentResolver` parameters to the `getAgent()` to indicate whether or not they need these interfaces.
 For example, the apps may not raise intents.
 Some apps may also resolve intents internally by leveraging the Desktop Agent's `findIntent` or `findIntentsForContext` API functions.
 In these situations, the apps won't need a DA-provided interface.
 Once an app calls `getAgent()`, the parameters that the app provides are forwarded onto the Desktop Agent in the `WCP1Hello` connection message.

 Desktop Agents may implement their own user interfaces for channel selection and intent resolution.
 The URL for each interface may be returned in the `channelSelectorUrl` and `intentResolverUrl` properties of the payload of the `WCP3Handshake` message sent by the DA during the connection sequence.
-Alternatively, if the Desktop Agent is be able to provide these user interfaces by other means (for example DAs that render applications in iframes within a window they control may use other iframes to render these UIs) or if they app indicated that it did not need them then `channelSelectorUrl` and `intentResolverUrl` may be set to `false`.
+Alternatively, if the Desktop Agent is able to provide these user interfaces by other means (for example DAs that render applications in iframes within a window they control may use other iframes to render these UIs) or if they app indicated that it did not need them then `channelSelectorUrl` and `intentResolverUrl` may be set to `false`.
 Finally, `channelSelectorUrl` and `intentResolverUrl` may be set to `true` to indicate that `getAgent()` should use the default reference implementations of these UIs provided via the <https://fdc3.finsos.org> website.

 User interface iframes are initially injected into the application window with CSS that prevents their display: